ChechG/holbertonschool-higher_level_programming/0x1A-hash_tables/README.md

    - The prototypes of all your functions should be included in your header file called hash_tables.h
    - Don’t forget to push your header file
    - All your header files should be include guarded

+# Tests
+We strongly encourage you to work all together on a set of tests

+# Python Dictionaries
+Python dictionaries are implemented using hash tables.
+When you will be done with this project, you will be able to better understand the power and simplicity of Python dictionaries.
+So much is actually happening when you type d = {'a': 1, 'b': 2}, but everything looks so simple for the user.
+Python doesn’t use the exact same implementation than the one you will work on today though.
+If you are curious on how it works under the hood, here is a good blog post about how dictionaries are implemented in Python 2.7 (not mandatory).

+Note that all dictionaries are not implemented using hash tables and there is a difference between a dictionary and a hash table.
+Read more here (not mandatory).

 # Tasks:
    - 0 - Write a function that creates a hash table.